Man admits killing a mother and two children in flat fire but denies murder

 He also entered a not guilty plea to one count of arson being reckless as to whether life was endangered.

-Barrow, of Clifton, will return to the same court on June 12 to face trial, in a case which is expected to last three weeks.
+Barrow, of Colesbourne Road, Clifton, will return to the same court on June 12 to face trial, in a case which is expected to last three weeks.